Turnout

 Complete the Application Process for Disability Benefits

-1. Choose Your Application Method: You have options!
+1. Choose Your Method: You have options!
 Apply online through the SSA website, by phone, or in person at your local SSA office.
 Many find that online submissions are the quickest, allowing for faster processing.

 • Adult Disability Report (Form SSA-3368)